Abstract: Modulation Transfer Function and Subjective Quality Factor

 If you're looking for books which are more about photographic lenses than general optics then the two books "Optics in Photography" and "A History of the Photographic Lens" by Rudolf Kingslake may be useful.
 Rudolf Kingslake was Director of Optical Design at Kodak for many years.

-The links on the left will take you to Amazon, and many of these books are available from them new (or from their associates, new or used).
+The links below will take you to Amazon, and many of these books are available from them new (or from their associates, new or used).
 In fact many of the books are ONLY available used!